CRISES IN THE CAPITALIST SYSTEM

 4. Rise of Nationalism and Decolonization.

-The war inspired nationalist movements across colonized regions, particularly in Africa, Asia, and Latin America.
+WWII inspired nationalist movements across colonized regions, particularly in Africa, Asia, and Latin America.

-Many ex-soldiers who had fought in the war became politically active, For Instance Dedan Kimath and General China in Kenya.
+Ex-soldiers who had fought in the war became politically active, For Instance Dedan Kimath and General China in Kenya.

-They formed political parties and liberation movements that demanded independence.
+Ex soldiers formed political parties and liberation movements that demanded independence.

 5. Division of Germany and the Berlin Wall.